RidgeRun/openfd/docs/attached-board.rst

 * :option:`--board-net-mode`: Set to "`static`".
 * :option:`--board-ip-addr`: The static IP address for your board.

-Example of the general arguments for NAND installation:
+Example of general arguments for NAND installation:
 ::
     $ python installer.py \
         nand \